Apply for a Grant

 Additional funding for arts and cultural projects available thanks to the support of Cuyahoga Arts & Culture.

-Our next deadline is Friday, August 8th at 5pm.
+Our next deadline is 5 p.m. on Friday, February 13th.

 Stimulate the development of new projects designed by grassroots groups to address their most pressing concerns and issues.